blajoie/c-world-encode/README.md

 ## What does it do?

-hdf2tab can read/subset a hdf5 file containing Hi-C data from the encode/dekkerlab.
+hdf2tab can read/subset a hdf5 file containing Hi-C data from the encode/dekkerlab and conert it into my5C fomatted tsv matrix files.

 ## Usage